-Included under this category are the company's cash and cash equivalents, advances, deposits and security fund.
+Included under this category are the company's cash and cash equivalents, short-term investments, insurance balances receivable, reinsurance asset, accrued investment income, advances to employees, deposits and security fund.

 Held-to-Maturity (HTM)

 HTM investments are non-derivative financial assets with fixed or determinable payments and fixed maturities wherein the Company has the positive intention and ability to hold to maturity.
 After initial measurement, HTM assets are carried at amortized cost using the effective interest method, less impairment in value.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are integral parts of the effective interest rate.
 Any changes to the carrying amount of the investment are recognized in statements of income.